 If D3 is well placed, using that same cents adjustment for tuning E3 will be pretty close.

 Even thought it may be tweaked a bit later, once this setting for E3 is determined, write it down.

 Even thought my average setting for A2 in my finished tunings is around -2.4 c., the default setting for A2 on all my templates is -1.9 c.

 But that doesn’t mean every piano’s A2 should be tuned @ -2.4 c.

-Some of the tunings in the average had an A2 as high as -1.3 c. and as low as -6.1 c.
+Some of the tunings contained within the average had an A2 as high as -1.3 c. and others, as low as -6.1 c.

-I always start by tuning A2 to the template default of -1.9 c. and then listen to the A2/E3 5th.
-This lets me know very quickly if A2 needs to be lowered or if I’m
+Start by tuning A2 to the template default of -1.9 c. and then listen to the A2/E3 5th.
+This lets me know very quickly if A2 needs adjusting.

 Sometimes I’ll just tune A2 aurally and sometimes I’ll just put a lower setting into the SAT and re-tune A2.